webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### How do I run the mini test web app (as is, out of the box) ?

-1. You need  [NetBeans IDE](https://netbeans.org/) (currently version 8.2), which includes the Glassfish-4.1.1 server.
+1. You need  [NetBeans IDE](https://netbeans.org/) (currently version 8.2 as of Apr 2017), which includes the Glassfish-4.1.1 server.
 2. You need to ensure that the Glassfish-4.1.1 server is assigned as a server in your NetBeans configuration.
 If it is not already, please refer to sub-section **2.1.4.2 To Add GlassFish Server as a Server Using NetBeans IDE** within the [2.1 Required Software](https://docs.oracle.com/javaee/7/tutorial/usingexamples001.htm#GEXAJ) section in the The Java EE Tutorial 7.
-   - Alternatively, you may install and use [Payara](http://www.payara.fish) (currently Payara41, v171), but if you do please be aware that somebody else running your test may then not have the identical server setup :disappointed:!
+   - BTW: If you have installed and use [Payara](http://www.payara.fish) (currently Payara41, v171), do please be aware that somebody else running your test may then not have the identical server setup :disappointed:!
+It's unlikely that the choice of server (as opposed to the running Mojarra JSF implementation version) will have a valid impact on a PrimeFaces test, so it's best to set Glassfish-4.1.1 as the server for your test project, even if you usually prefer Payara.
+See also below about installing and using alternative Mojarra versions or other JSF implementation versions just for your test project.
 3. From the [GitHub project page](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant) perform a ZIP-Archive download by clicking on the **Clone or download** button once then choose **Download ZIP** (or just use [this master archive download link](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/archive/master.zip)):
    - Please **DO NOT use the full Git clone option** !
-It's better to "re-Git" an archive download locally (see below), if you think your own test case development is complex enough to need Git.
+It's better to "re-Git" an archive download locally if you think your own test case development is complex enough to need Git, see below for detailed instructions.
    - ​Experts :sunglasses: may nevertheless insist on [forking](https://help.github.com/articles/fork-a-repo/) **then adapting** this project.
-If you do, please follow the special instructions concerning re-authoring at the top of this README, and the instructions below about renaming the test page titles :angel:. **Pull requests from forks will however NOT be accepted :-1:.**
+If you do, please follow the special instructions concerning re-authoring :innocent:at the top of this README, and the instructions below about renaming the test page titles :angel:. **Pull requests from forks will however NOT be accepted :-1:.**
 4. Unzip the downloaded `Webel_PrimeFaces_test_template_NetBeans_Ant-master.zip` somewhere:
    - It will unzip as a folder `Webel_PrimeFaces_test_template_NetBeans_Ant-master`.
 5. Open that project folder in NetBeans IDE using **File > Open Project ...**